 If you're an employee, see what information you can update on your own in this article.

-If you want to see an employee's full SSN, you'll need to run an employee information report—view and create reports following these instructions.
+If you want to see the full SSN listed in Gusto for an employee, you'll need to run an employee information report.

-If Gusto notifies you of an SSN error (or mismatch):
+If you notice an SSN error (or mismatch):

 Correct an SSN

 If you're a Gusto admin with the required permissions, you can edit an employee's Social Security number (SSN) by following the instructions below.